craquiest/aws-python-automation/README.md

-# aws-python-automation
+# Automating AWS with Python

-Repository for Automating AWS with Python
+Repository for Automating AWS with Python.
+ACG course